tracking-exposed/youtube.tracking.exposed/content/about.md

 * _outreach and analysis_ Salvatore Romano, Giulia Corona, Matteo Renoldi, Davide Beraldo.
 * _review and revision by_ Barbara Gianessi,
 * _graphic and analysis_ Laura Swietlicki.

+---

+## What

+youtube.tracking.exposed takes its inspiration, methods, experience, and code from [facebook.tracking.exposed](https://facebook.tracking.exposed).
+This project is motivated by and refers to the [tracking.exposed](https://tracking.exposed) manifesto; the goal is to create [free (libre) software](https://github.com/tracking-exposed/yttrex), support a community of analysts and developers, and enable critical analysis of monopolist platforms.
+This website is on Hugo and mods can be pull-requested on this [repository](https://github.com/tracking-exposed/youtube.tracking.exposed).

+#### Inception

+This project start as part of [ALEX](https://algorithms.exposed) research initiative, lead by DATACTIVE, in University of Amsterdam.
+The grant covered Tracking Exposed improvement since Novembre '18 till February '20.
+After since the project is unfunded and contributions happens via personal volunteering capacity.

+#### Want more more?
+Check out the [data processing and privacy policy](/privacy) and [weTest#1](/wetest/1).

+---

 ## Get in touch